StrongLoop-Evangelists/workshop-band-app/workshop/01-init.md

 ### What kind of application do you have in mind?

 ```
 ?
-What's the name of your application? band-aid
-?
-Enter name of the directory to contain the project: band-aid
-   create band-aid/
-     info change the working directory to band-aid

-?
-Which version of LoopBack would you like to use?
-3.x (current)
-?
 What kind of application do you have in mind?
 (Use arrow keys)
 ❯ api-server (A LoopBack API server with local User auth)
   empty-server (An empty LoopBack API, without any configured models or datasources)